johntiger1/multimodal_fairness/progress.md

 2. Principled focus: just trying to set up the data pipeline.
 But 1 will eventually need to be addressed regardless.

+Important:
+1. debiased word embeddings.
+and think about principled approaches to leveraging word embeddings.
+If out of vocab, then what happens?
+We _could_ use the scikit learn Log reg to transform it, and then it would just give us OOV, which is fine.
+And we can see the performance. yes, this is a good first approach.

 # May 7
 OK, so now let's just work on it easily.
 Essentially, we can run the baseline, and see what result we get.
 That is quite simple!